MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

 You may have noticed that we referred to the default configuration, but currently we cannot provide a custom middleware configuration for the handler.
-However, we can use the same approach as for the dynamic handler behavior by adding a custom middleware configuration function into the service provider:
+However, we can use the same approach as for the dynamic handler behavior by passing a custom middleware configuration function into the service provider build method:

 ```diff
 - private static ServiceProvider BuildServiceProvider(Func<TestCommand, Task<TestCommandResponse>> handlerExecuteFn)